better-incidents/foundations-of-incident-management/docs/incident_process.md

 ### As an organization, during an incident:

 * We give the necessary space to the team(s) responding and resolving the incident.
-* We provide support to responders in the form of rescheduling meetings and providing air coverage
 * We make time and space for an effective response by rescheduling meetings and modifying deadlines.
 ## Detailed process by milestone